narminayadullayeva/data-science-porfolio/README.md

 ## Instructions for Running Python Notebooks Locally

+1. Create an isolated custom environment (recommended - see instructions below)
-1. Install dependencies using requirements.txt.
+2. Install dependencies using requirements.txt.
-2. Run notebooks as usual by using a jupyter notebook server, Vscode etc.
+3. Run notebooks as usual by using a jupyter notebook server, Vscode etc.

+## Contents

+This portolio consists of several directories:
+- `projects` folder contains various stand-alone microprojects I've been working on during my learning journey
+- `notebooks` folder contains several Jupyter Notebooks, each of which addresses specific area of interest, topic or skillset.
+- `data` folder contains some commonly used datasets that are used for demo purposes.

+- ### Micro Projects
+  - Bike Sharing Demand Forecast utilizing Autogluon
+  - Disaster Message Classifier

+Skills & Tools:
+* Building API,
+* fast api
+* Javasript
+* CSS

+- ### Notebooks
+- #### 1.
+Data Analysis and Visualization
+Skills & Tools: Pandas, Matplotlib, Seaborn, Plotly, Folium
+- #### 2.
+Statistical Simulations, Regression Analysis
+Skills & Tools: A/B Testing, T-tests
+- #### 3.
+Machine Learning
+Skills & Tools:
+* Deep Learning
+* Linear Regression, Logistic Regression
+* RNN
+* Reinforcement Learning
+- #### 4.
+Natural Languaage Processing
+Skills & Tools:
+* spacy
+* NLP feature engineering
+* Transformers
+- #### 5.
+Big Data
+Skills & Tools:
+* PySpark
+* Hadoops
+- #### 6.
+Optimization
+- #### 7.
+Cloud Stacks (AWS Sagemaker, Azure ML)
+- #### 8.
+Miscellaneous

+---

+If you want to have a chat with me about the portfolio, work opportunities, or collaboration, send me an email at narmina.yadullayeva@gmail.com.

 ## Create environments

-- On Mac, you can use the following shell script
+- If using Mac, you may use the following shell script to setup your custom environment:

 ```
 brew install pyenv-virtualenv